-2019 Conference Theme: Improving the Nation's Health Through Public & Private Partnerships
+Improving the Nation's Health Through Public and Private Partnerships

-This year’s thought-provoking sessions have been organized around the following ways local health departments are addressing the underlying causes of health inequity and disparity:
+Sharing sessions will be organized around the following tracks to highlight the collaborative ways in which local health departments (LHDs) are addressing the underlying causes of health inequity and disparity.

 These tracks are aligned with the work currently underway in local public health departments across the country around assessment, collaboration, communication, and management.
 Abstract submissions should describe innovative, proven, or promising evidence-based practices, programs, services, systems, research, technologies, tools, partnerships, principles, and policies that offer insight or guidance that attendees can readily apply to advance the work in their communities.
 Submissions may also suggest planned improvements, challenges faced and potential solutions, and innovative theories and concepts from other fields that may be applied to public health work.
 Abstracts should also describe how the work to be presented aligns or relates to addressing health inequity, where applicable.
 Examples of possible session submissions are included for each track.